flribeiro/iclinic_prescriptions_api/README.md

 $ make test
 ```

-After run the tests, coverage report will be available [HERE](htmlcov/index.html) (open in browser).
+After run the tests, coverage report will be available at `htmlcov/index.html` (open in browser).

 ## cURLs for calling API